shuribox/shuribox/README.md

 rmking AUUAUAAAHH x_X

-mostly clung 2 my fp but by th rare chance im alone PLEAASE c+h i do not like being alone it genuiely terrifies MEEE :(
+mostly clung 2 my fp but by th rare chance im alone PLEAASE c+h i do not like being alone :(

+ships are okay to int!!! just, not anything proship...obviously T_T

 slingshot, shuriken, steampunk glove id from phighting !! + MORE